Scaling behavior and giant field-enhancement of the thermal conductivity in the honeycomb antiferromagnet BaCo2(AsO4)2: Comparison with other magnetic insulators

 \section{Comparison with other magnetic insulators}

 Experiments showing large field-induced enhancement of $\kappa_{xx}$ have been reported in several layered magnetic insulators.
-We briefly survey the results beginning with the largest previously reported (Fig. \ref{Compare} and Table S1 in Supplement).
-Zhao \emph{et al.} found that, in Co$_3$V$_2$O$_8$, $\kappa_{xx}$ increases 100 fold in a field of 14 T. They interpret the increase as caused by a series of magnetic phase transitions occuring between 6 and 12 K. In the Kitaev magnet $\alpha$-RuCl$_3$, $\kappa_{xx}$ increases 13-fold when the in-plane $H$ exceeds $H_{c2}$, the critical field of its zig-zag state.
-A recent experiment on the honeycomb Kitaev magnet candidate Na$_2$Co$_2$TeO$_6$ found that $\kappa_{xx}$ increases by a factor of 70 in a field of 1 T. Much smaller increases are observed in CrCl$_3$ and other insulators.
-The comparison in Fig. \ref{Compare} shows that the enhancement in BCAO is considerably larger than seen in all previous cases.
-This is largely due to the unusually small value of the zero-$H$ $\kappa$ in the strong-coupling regime.
-Although one-parameter scaling behavior (Eq. \ref{DKeqn}) has yet to be observed in these materials, perhaps the present results will lead to renewed search.
+We briefly survey the results beginning with the largest previously reported (Fig. \ref{Compare} and Table S1 in Supplement~\cite{Supplement}).
+Zhao \emph{et al.} found that, in Co$_3$V$_2$O$_8$, $\kappa_{xx}$ increases 100 fold in a field of 14 T~\cite{co3v2o8} at $7.5K$.
+They interpret the increase as caused by a series of magnetic phase transitions occuring in a narrow window (5 transitions between 6 and 12 K).
+While there are fewer known phase transitions in the case of BCAO, recent dilatometry experiment indeed suggests more intermediate phases~\cite{intermediate2024}.
+One difference we want to point out though is that BCAO has only one critical temperature, and it has been relatively robust even when applied pressure~\cite{pressure}.
+More importantly, the field-induced enhancement persists up to as high as 13T well beyond the critical field $H_{c2}=0.5T$, and the scaling behavior also covers a wide regime in the phase diagram surrounding the ordering states.
+As a result, a succession of phase transitions doesn't seem to be the whole story, though intense spin fluctuations do seem to be one of the key components.

+A recent experiment on another honeycomb Kitaev magnet candidate Na$_2$Co$_2$TeO$_6$ found that $\kappa_{xx}$ increases by a factor of 70 in a field of 16 T~\cite{nctoHess}.
+The authors attribute this intense scattering to the abundance of magnetic excitations above a triple-Q ground state.
+The authors do not report any scaling behavior in the observed $\kappa_{xx}$ vs. $H$.